-For example: If a Return of Income is filed by the assessee for the Financial Year 2010-11 i.e. Assessment Year 2011-12 on 15th July 2011 (before the due date of filing of Income Tax Return i.e. 31st July 2011), and he later discovers some mistake, he can file a Revised Return of Income Tax anytime up to 31st March 2013 or before the completion of Assessment whichever is earlier.
+For example: If a Return of Income is filed by the assessee for the Financial Year 2017-18 i.e. Assessment Year 2018-19 and he later discovers some mistake, he can file a Revised Return of Income Tax anytime up to 31st March 2019 or before the completion of Assessment whichever is earlier.

-The Revision shall preferably be filed in the same ITR Form in which the original return was filed, and on filing of this new return under section 139(5), the original return filed under section 139(1) shall be deemed to be withdrawn and substituted by the Revised Return.
+The Revision can be done either in the same ITR Form in which the original return was filed or in a different ITR Form.
+On filing of this new return under section 139(5), the original return filed under section 139(1) shall be deemed to be withdrawn and substituted by the Revised Return.

 Please Note: For the purpose of this section, the word assessment shall refer to assessment made under Section 143(3) and Section 144.
 Assessment made under section 143(1) will not be treated as assessment for this purpose as revised return can be filed even after the intimation under section 143(1) has been served.